Did you know?

 Although how they got the name “Nurse shark” is unknown, they are called “couch potatoes” due to their lazy, peaceful behavior and their habit of sucking and eating up tiny living creatures on the ocean floor as they swim past.

-Although they are of the shark species, these ocean dwellers are different from their aggressive, scary-looking counterparts.
+Although they are of the shark species, but they are different from their aggressive, scary-looking counterparts.
 But just what makes them so unique?
 Let’s find out.

 Appearance